fredrkl/net-recap/README.md

 - You need a generic host for non-web applications, such as worker services or console apps.
 - You require full flexibility and customization.
 - You are targeting .NET 6 or older (or .NET 7+ for non-web apps).

+## Build and release

+This repo uses conventional commits and the semantic-release GitHub Action to automatically create releases.
+This means that you should use the following commit message format defined in the .releaserc file.